A Robust Test for Elliptical Symmetry

 \section{Introduction}

-Parameter estimation from the observed data is one of the main focuses of statistics and data science.
-All models used for parameter inference rely on various assumptions such as independence of the samples, certain parametric families of possible distributions, etc. Very rarely these assumptions are verified on the observed data and even if such attempt is made the data almost never agrees with the assumptions.
-This leads to a poor estimation, or even to situations when the researcher does not know the quality of the achieved estimate.
+The majority of methods and techniques used by statistical signal processing and data science heavily rely on various assumptions on the data such as independence of the samples, certain parametric families of possible distributions, etc. Very rarely these assumptions are confirmed on the observed samples and even if such verification attempt is made the data almost never agrees with the assumptions made.
+This leads to poor inference, or even to situations in which the researcher does not know the quality of the achieved results.
 The main reason for the lack of such tests is the technical complexity of their analysis especially when the data is far from being Gaussian.
-In this paper, we focus on the covariance matrix estimation in multivariate populations under quite week assumptions.
-We suggest a consistent and easy to apply goodness-of-fit test reliably validating the exploited assumptions and thus quantitatively assessing the quality of the estimator based on the data.
+The most popular substitute for Gaussian distributions in such cases is the family of elliptical populations.
+Indeed, the latter is already quite flexible to reasonably approximate the heavy tails of the real-world populations or the outliers, while still allowing rigorous analytical treatment.
+In this paper, we focus on one of the fundamental questions accompanying any problem of signal processing or statistical inference.
+Namely, how reliably does the elliptical family of distributions model the data at hand.
+In other words, we design a novel and easy to use Goodness-of-Fit (GoF) test that efficiently and consistently validates the ellipticity assumptions.
+Given independently sampled data, such a test quantitatively and reliably determines whether we can assume the data to be elliptically distributed.
+Since an elliptical distribution is determined by its density generator function and scatter matrix\footnote{We assume populations have zero mean, which is a very natural assumption in most applications.}, estimation of the scatter (or covariance) matrix of the population becomes a prerequisite for almost any ellipticity GoF test.
+Below we give a detailed exposition of the covariance estimation problem in such scenarios, and provide a detailed explanation of our construction.